AWARDS

 Citing the need for mental health services in schools, especially since the pandemic and the transition among various modes of education over the past three years, the Allegheny chapter of PASR decided to concentrate on mental health for this year’s education grant of $800.00.

 The education support committee finally chose Emily Hough, school counselor at Avonworth Elementary School.
 The plan presented in her application provides for a monthly program to support the yearly theme, Every Mind Matters.
 It will be a voluntary club where students can meet weekly to discuss mental health awareness.
 All students in the school are eligible to attend as many meetings as they choose.
 Each month a mental health specialist will offer some information and coping skills for students to incorporate into their wellness plans.
 Students will have supplies to help them express their skills, and these projects will be displayed throughout the school.
 The monies our organization provides can be used to purchase supplies, and also to offset the stipends, if needed, for speakers.
 There will be a planned celebration at the end of the school year for students.
 The check was presented in late summer of 2022.
+Emily presented an overview of the program at the July, 2023 board meeting.

 The Allegheny County chapter of PASR awarded the 2020 Educational Support Grant to the Culinary Arts program at Steel Center for Career and Technical Education in Jefferson Hills, PA.
 This $750 grant will enable the instructor, Adam Mika, to purchase a series of video games for students that present organization of time management and organization of a kitchen.
 These games foster teamwork of all players for a common goal.
 These award-winning programs are part of the Overcooked! series.
 The programs will support students in their acquisition of professional workplace skills.
 The food industry is about performance under pressure and these programs will give students that experience within the comfortable digital space they are familiar with.